Mujahedyousef/advanced-js-reading-notes.-/day_9/class_9.md

 1. push operation : To insertion of an element into the stack.
 1. pop operation : To deletion of an element from the stack.

-* In stack, we always keep track of the last element present in the list with a pointer called ==top==.
+* In stack, we always keep track of the last element present in the list with a pointer called **top**.
 ![stack](/day_9/stack-1.png)

 ----